States of the Weimar Republic: Boundary changes under the Weimar Constitution

 In addition, Hamburg's government made several unsuccessful attempts in the 1920s to expand the growing city-state by incorporating immediately surrounding areas that were part of Prussia.
 It was not until the Greater Hamburg Act of 1937, under the Nazi regime, that Hamburg was expanded to encompass the full urbanized area.

 Unrecognized states

-Emergency money of the Free State of Bottleneck (Freistaat Flaschenhals) with a map of the region.
+Emergency money of the Free State of Bottleneck.
 The text reads: "Nowhere is it more beautiful than in the Free State of Bottleneck".

 During the turbulent early years of the Weimar Republic, there were a number of short-lived attempts to set up soviet-style republics: